Skip to main content

 POSTEXPOSURE MANAGEMENT

-The risk of HCV transmission after percutaneous exposure is approximately 0.2% when the source patient is HCV-infected.
-Postexposure prophylaxis with antivirals are not currently available or approved for HCV.
-Following exposure, initial management includes baseline testing of the source patient and the healthcare worker as soon as possible (preferably within 48 hours) after exposure, with initial follow-up in six weeks and final follow-up in six months.
+The risk of HCV transmission after percutaneous exposure is approximately 0.2% when the source patient is HCV infected.
+Following exposure, initial management includes baseline testing of the source patient and the healthcare worker as soon as possible (preferably within 48 hours) after exposure, with initial follow-up in six weeks and final follow-up in 4–6 months.

 Human Immunodeficiency Virus (HIV)

 HIV has existed in the United States since at least the mid- to late-1970s.
 The virus spreads via blood and other body fluids and attacks the body’s immune system, specifically the CD4+ T cells.
-Untreated HIV reduces the number of T cells in the body, which makes it more and more difficult for the body to fight off infections and other diseases.
-There currently is no effective cure for HIV infection, and once an individual becomes infected with it, they have it for life.
+Untreated HIV infection reduces the number of T cells in the body, which makes it more and more difficult for the body to fight off infections and other diseases.
+There currently is no effective cure for HIV infection, and once an individual becomes infected, they are infected for life.
 Opportunistic infections or cancers take advantage of a very weak immune system and are signs that a person has AIDS (acquired immunodeficiency syndrome).

 TRANSMISSION

-There is no vaccine to prevent HIV infection, but HIV prevention medications such as pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) are available.
-The best way for healthcare workers to protect against infection is by strict adherence to Standard Precautions (CDC, 2020d).
+There is no vaccine to prevent HIV infection, but HIV prevention medications such as pre-exposure prophylaxis (PrEP) and postexposure prophylaxis (PEP) are available.
+The best way for healthcare workers to protect against infection is by strict adherence to Standard Precautions (CDC, 2022b).

 POSTEXPOSURE MANAGEMENT